andymatuschak/orbit/packages/note-sync/Readme.md

 echo "# Test note\nThis is a {test cloze} note.\n<\!-- {BearID:BE407525-7100-4F63-9F11-690E325CDFE9-1084-00032CF318809DA5} -->" > testNotes/note.md

 # Sync that cloze to the test user test@test.com (see backend/Readme.md)
-ORBIT_ENV=development ORBIT_TOKEN=TEST yarn sync testNotes
+ORBIT_ENV=development ORBIT_TOKEN=TEST yarn sync myOrbitDB.orbitStore testNotes

-# Now if you visit http://localhost:19006/review as user test@test.com, you should see your test note.
+# Now you can sync myOrbitDB.orbitStore to the server or load it with a local client.
 ```

-To sync with a different user, set `ORBIT_TOKEN` to a personal access token for your user (which you can generate by visiting `/settings?action=generatePersonalAccessToken` while logged in).

-Note that the script performs some caching of user data, so you'll want to delete `cache.db` if you switch users.

-To run against the production server, set `ORBIT_ENV` to `production`.

 ## Implementation notes